-Start Program Dialog

-Command to execute

-This is the path of actual program file to be executed.
+Start Program Dialog Command to execute This is the path of actual program file to be executed.
 This can be the path of any valid executable file.
 A relative file name can be specified if it can be found via the operating system default search path.

-Use legacy parameter processing

-When enabled, old style parameter processing is used.
+Use legacy parameter processing When enabled, old style parameter processing is used.
 Otherwise all properties can be used.

-Parameters

-These parameters are passed to the program executed.
+Parameters These parameters are passed to the program executed.
 They are passed as command line parameters.
 There is no specific format - it is up to the script to interpret them.
 Parameters can contain replacement characters to customize it with event details.
 This allows passing event data to the script.
-The following replacement characters can be used:
+The following replacement characters can be used: Date and time in local time IP address or name (depending on the "resolve hostnames" setting) of the source system that sent the message.
+Numeric facility code of the received message Numeric priority code of the received message The message itself %% Represents a single % sign.

 In the example above, replacement characters are being used.
-If a message "This is a test" were received from "172.16.0.1", the script would be started with 3 parameters:

-Parameter 1 would be the string "e1" - it is assumed that this has some meaning to the script.
+If a message "This is a test" were received from "172.16.0.1", the script would be started with 3 parameters: Parameter 1 would be the string "e1" - it is assumed that this has some meaning to the script.
 Parameter 2 would be the IP address, 172.16.0.1.
 Parameter 3 would be "This is a test".
 Please note that due to the two quotes ("), the message is interpreted as a single parameters.
 If they were missing, it would typically be split into several ones, with parameter 3 being "This", 4 being "is" and so on.
 So these quotes are very important!

-Time Out

-Time Out option is under Sync.
+Time Out Time Out option is under Sync.
 Processing.
 When a program is executed, the service waits for it to finish before it carries on further actions.
 This is needed in order to ensure that all actions are carried out in the correct sequence.
 The external program should only run for a limited amount of time.
 If it would block for some reason, the agent would be prevented from carrying out any further processing.
 As such, a timeout value must be specified.
 If the program still runs after the configured timeout, the rule engine cancels it, flags the action as unsuccessful and then carries on with processing.
 Important: Even though the timeout value can be as high as 30 seconds, we strongly recommend limiting the run time of external program to below 5 seconds.
 Otherwise, they could affect the overall performance too much.
 If the average run time is 5 seconds, the default timeout of 10 seconds ensures that the program can finish even when there is high system activity.
 For performance reasons, we also strongly recommend to use the "Start Program" action only for rules that apply relatively seldom.

-6.5.10 Play Sound

-This action allows you to play a sound file.
+6.5.11 Play Sound This action allows you to play a sound file.